1938-40 Graham Sharknose (posted 4/8/10)

 |In 1938, Orson Wells' Halloween eve radio broadcast of War of the Worlds terrified the nation when listeners thought that Martians had really attacked the Earth.

 Hitler absorbed Austria into his Nazi empire.
+Adolf Hitler was named Time magazine's Man of the Year.

 Douglas "Wrong Way" Corrigan flew from New York and landed in Ireland instead of Los Angeles.
 Howard Hughes circled the globe in under four days, setting a new record.